Updated: Jul 20

 1 bunch of flat-leaved Italian parsley, roughly chopped

 6 to 8 cups of vegetable, chicken broth or water

 1 cup cooked small shaped rustic organic Italian pasta

-15 ounces cooked white Italian beans
+15 ounces cooked Italian beans

 ½ teaspoon coarse sea salt

 2 ounces Sardinian pecorino cheese finely grated or shaved